 The Carpenter’s Kids in Nzali

 The Carpenter’s Kids program was started by Bishop Mdimi Mhogolo in Central Tanganyika in Tanzania.
-He understands that schooling is the first stage of hope for the building of future lives.
+He understood that schooling is the first stage of hope for the building of future lives.
 “Carpenter’s Kids” are Tanzanian HIV/AIDS orphans and other vulnerable children who are selected after screening by their parishes and a centralized screening panel.
 The goal is to garner support for 50 children in each of the 200 parishes in the Diocese of Central Tanganyika.
 This program asks us to commit $100 to support a child in school there for an entire year.
 The Carpenter’s Kids child is issued a uniform and shoes, a backpack and supplies, all necessary to attend school, and a nutritious meal every school day.
 It is amazing that $100 per year can dramatically change a child’s life.
 St. Paul’s is committed to supporting a group of 50-70 Carpenter’s Kids’ children and to partner with the parishioners of St. Paul’s, Nzali, prayerfully, financially and in many other ways.

 Click here to read our mission blog, The Nzali Files.